enyojs/ares-project/hermes/README.md

 	"headers": {},
 ```

 It is possible to hard-wire a new set of allowed origins (for example when running behind a Secure Reverse Proxy) using the `cors.origins:` Array property.
-It is also possible to allow more methods using the `cors.methods:` Array & also hard-wire some headers using the `headers:` Object property, as shown below.
-The customized user-defined headers are automatically added to the list of headers allowed by CORS.
+It is  possible to allow more methods using the `cors.methods:` Array (in addition to the REST verbs `GET`, `PUT`, `POST` and `DELETE` which are already allowed).
+It is also possible to hard-wire some HTTP headers using the `headers:` Object property, as shown below.
+The customized user-defined headers are automatically added to the built-in list of headers allowed by CORS.

 ```
 	"cors": {